AgregoreWeb/website/blog/2023/12/demos-and-tutorials-second-round.md

 ### Dirk's p2p pub sub chat

 [@DirkCuys](https://github.com/dirkcuys) put together a basic chat app using the `pubsub://` protocol that is part of IPFS.
-This protocol allows you to `subscribe` on a `topic` and connect to anyone else subscribed on the topic and then `publish` messages that get delivered to everyone.
+This orotocol allows you to `subscribe` on a `topic` and connect to anyone else subscribed on the topic and then `publish` messages that get delivered to everyone.
 You can see a live version of the chat [here](/docs/examples/ipfs-pub-sub-chat/) or build it yourself with [the tutorial](/docs/tutorials/ipfs-pub-sub-chat).

 ### Dirk's Directory Uploader

-[@DirkCuys](https://github.com/dirkcuys) also investigated how one could more easily upload entire folders using Agregore's built-in protocol handlers and extended his initial browser development environment with this funcionality.
-With this [demo](/docs/examples/browser-devenv-2/) you can upload a static website or a bunch of dependencies for a javascript project.
+[@DirkCuys](https://github.com/dirkcuys) also investigated how one could more easily upload entire folders to Agregore's built in protocol handlers and extended his initial browser development environment with this funcionality.
+With this [demo](/docs/examples/browser-devenv-v2/) you can upload a static website or a bunch of dependencies for a javascript project.
 You can see how you can add this funcionality in the new [tutorial](/docs/tutorials/ipfs-dir-upload/).

 ### New Docs for `hyper://` Protocol Handlers